ofiwg/libfabric/man/fi_version.3.md

 # DESCRIPTION

 This call returns the current version of the library interfaces.
-The version includes major and a minor numbers.
+The version includes major and minor numbers.
 These may be extracted from the returned value using the FI_MAJOR() and FI_MINOR() macros.

 # NOTES